lars-t-hansen/moz-sandbox/swat/MANUAL.md

    A SchemeIntegerLiteral on its own denotes an i32 if it is small enough, otherwise i64.

-   A SchemeFloatingLiteral on its own denotes an f64
+   A SchemeFloatingLiteral on its own denotes an f64.

    TODO: A constant that can be widened without loss of precision in a given type context should be widened.  eg, assuming i is int64, (+ i 0) should just work.
 This happens frequently.
+Also see above, about general automatic widening.

    TODO: Syntax for NaN and infinities would be helpful.